HarshThakur015/Ecommerce_Follow_Along/README.md

  **Steps for Milestone 16**
 1. Create a product info page to display all product details.
 2. Add a quantity selector and an "Add to Cart" button.

+### Milestone 17 - Add Products to Cart

+Today, we will write a backend endpoint to add products to the cart and store them in the database.

+**Learning Goals**
+By the end of this milestone, you will:

+- Edit the user schema to store cart products.
+- Write an endpoint to receive the product details and store them in the database.

+**Steps for Milestone 17**
+1. Write the cart schema to store products.
+2. Write an endpoint to receive and store product details in the cart.